← Back to Blog

 The Google Local Pack is the prominent three-business listing that appears below the Google Map when someone searches for a local business.
 Getting into the Local Pack is often more valuable than ranking on the organic search results, as it captures the highest user attention and clicks.

 Reviews directly influence Local Pack rankings.
 Businesses with higher review counts and ratings receive a significant boost in visibility.
 Additionally, Google considers review velocity, meaning how often new reviews are posted.
 A business that receives two reviews per week will typically outrank a business that receives two reviews per month, all else being equal.
 This velocity signal tells Google that your business is actively engaged with customers and consistently delivering good experiences.
+To get started with a systematic approach to review generation, implementing SMS and email templates can significantly boost your velocity.

 The Impact of Review Velocity and Recency